Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: ANN models, passive and active attention

 \section{ANN models, passive and active attention}

-We evaluated three standard deep convolutional neural network architectures (AlexNet \cite{krizhevsky2012imagenet}, VGGNet \cite{simonyan2013deep}, ResNet \cite{he2016deep}), as well as a state-of-the-art architecture (EfficientNet \cite{tan2019efficientnet}).
+We evaluated three standard deep convolutional neural network architectures (AlexNet \cite{krizhevsky2012imagenet}, VGGNet \cite{simonyan2013deep}, ResNet \cite{he2016deep}), as well as two state-of-the-art architectures (Vision Transformer (ViT) \cite{dosovitskiy2020image} and EfficientNet \cite{tan2019efficientnet}).
 For each of these models, which do not have active attention modules, we obtained attention maps using a range of passive methods described below.
-We also evaluated two built-in end-to-end trainable attention modules.
-All models were pretrained on ImageNet \cite{deng2009imagenet} or CIFAR-100 \cite{krizhevsky2009learning} image datasets.
+We also evaluated two built-in end-to-end trainable attention modules, described below.
+All models were pretrained on ImageNet 2012 \cite{deng2009imagenet}, CIFAR-100 \cite{krizhevsky2009learning}, or Places365-Standard \cite{zhou2017places}.
+Unlike the ImageNet and CIFAR-100 datasets, which are comprised of images of objects, Places365-Standard is comprised of images of complex natural scenes.
 See Table 2 in the Appendix for a list of all models.